"Enough is enough": 200 Uitenhage Residents Demand Government Response to Flood Crisis and Pollution

 Uitenhage/Kariega, Jeffrey’s Bay, Humansdorp, and Gqeberha residents have had enough of the crippling climate crisis plaguing these communities.
 Over 20 community organisations took to the streets to call for immediate action to escalate the crisis.

-The recent floods and ongoing environmental pollution have had devastating impacts, which continue to cripple local communities.
+The recent floods and ongoing environmental pollution have had devastating impacts, which continue to cripple local communities, the organisers said in a statement sent to Briefly News.

 Scores of people called for accountability and decisive action from government and industry.
 The event organisers stressed that it's not only about the recent floods, but about the future.
 The organisers called on government to take action before it's too late.